 You say: “Answer this extremely simple question.”

-(i) Loss is the DIFFERENCE of two flows.
+(i) Loss is the DIFFERENCE between two flows.

 (ii) If loss, as you clearly wrote above, is not a flow, then what on earth is it?
 (A stock? … If it’s not a flow then it must be a stock.)